 Musgrave, 77, addressed about 120 people as part of the Osher Lifelong Learning Institute's Distinguished Speaker Series, sponsored in part by the museum.

 Born in the Linwood section of Stockbridge, now the site of the Norman Rockwell Museum, Musgrave dropped out of school, joined the Marines and became an airplane mechanic and pilot.
 He attended Syracuse University after attaining his high school equivalency and eventually joined NASA in 1967.
 His job involved work on space suit technology and testing and developing software for the space shuttle.

 In 1983, Musgrave took the first of six space flights to enable him to test and use the space suits he had designed.
-He also participated in the design of the Hubble Telescope, and in 1993 was the payload commander for the famous repair mission to the Hubble.

 "The Hubble has been part of my life for 37 years," he said.
 "And for the first 20, I was so excited by that, I called it the Hubble.
 After that, I started calling it ‘that piece of machinery.'
 And now, I just call it, ‘it.' "